Ahead of the Supreme Court’s Roe decision, social media is rife with anti-abortion misinformation

 American anti-abortion movements have always trained their efforts on restricting the public’s access to, and dissemination of, sexual and reproductive health guidance.
 From the passage of anti-vice laws in the late 19th century and into the present day, such efforts have targeted two parallel streams of information, says Lara Freidenfelds, a historian of reproductive health and parenting and the author of The Myth of the Perfect Pregnancy: A History of Miscarriage in America.

-“One [target] is information on how to access contraception or abortion care,” says Freidenfelds; the other involves efforts “to restrict people from even knowing that it’s a thing people do, or that people can have access to.”
+“One [target] is information on how to access contraception or abortion care,” says Freidenfelds, the other involves efforts “to restrict people from even knowing that it’s a thing people do, or that people can have access to.”

-Because the internet makes makes that first target very difficult to hit, anti-abortion crusaders have shifted their approach in favor of message muddling, using online disinformation to stoke confusion and fear about both the legal and medical realities of abortion.
+Because the internet makes that first target very difficult to hit, anti-abortion crusaders have shifted their approach in favor of message muddling, using online disinformation to stoke confusion and fear about both the legal and medical realities of abortion.
 Often, that strategy works.

-“People who disseminate misinformation are typically fairly savvy and know how to do so,” says King.
+“People who disseminate misinformation are typically fairly savvy and know how to do so,” says Dr. King.
 “I’ve certainly been duped, and I’m an expert in clinical assessment and use careful critical reasoning when I read data.”

 But even when tech platforms have policies that ostensibly safeguard against spreading disinformation, it remains unclear whether any given ad will be determined as having broken those rules and taken down.
 As reported by Protocol, the day after the Roe opinion became public, the anti-abortion group Live Action began running a Facebook ad warning that “Abortion pills are not safe,” despite assurance to the contrary from the FDA.
-Meta reportedly would not comment as to whether the ad violated the company’s rules against misinformation in ads; it stayed up for another six weeks.
+Meta reportedly would not comment as to whether the ad violated the company’s rules against misinformation in ads—and it stayed up for another six weeks.

-Irina Raicu, Internet Ethics Program Director at Santa Clara University, sees the matter as at least a partial consequence of basic negligence on the part of big tech companies.
-Misinformation on hot-button political issues, from immigration to elections to vaccines, is often allowed to hide in plain sight until the collateral damage becomes too great to ignore.
+Irina Raicu, internet ethics program director at the Markkula Center for Applied Ethics at Santa Clara University, sees the matter as at least a partial consequence of basic negligence on the part of Big Tech companies.
+Misinformation on hot-button political issues, from immigration and elections to vaccines, is often allowed to hide in plain sight until the collateral damage becomes too great to ignore.
 “Some major things that tech companies should probably have addressed long ago are now, suddenly, kind of emergencies,” she tells Fast Company.

 Then there’s the profit incentive.
-For tech companies collecting advertisement dollars from anti-abortion groups, it has paid to look the other way in the face of dubious claims.
+For tech companies collecting ad dollars from anti-abortion groups, it has paid to look the other way in the face of dubious claims.

-Last September, the Center for Countering Digital Hate (CCDH), a nonprofit that tracks online hate groups and disinformation campaigns, lambasted Facebook and Google for accepting money to run ads promoting “abortion reversal” — a procedure so dangerous that researchers once halted a study on its clinical efficacy before they were even able to evaluate results.
+Last September, the Center for Countering Digital Hate (CCDH), a nonprofit that tracks online hate groups and disinformation campaigns, lambasted Facebook and Google for accepting money to run ads promoting “abortion reversal”—a procedure so dangerous that researchers once halted a study on its clinical efficacy before they were even able to evaluate results.
 Between January 2020 and September 2021, CCDH reports that Facebook accepted as much as $140,667 for 92 ads endorsing the procedure, which were viewed more than 18 million times and targeted girls as young as 13.
 The CCDH pointed to the ads as part of a larger pattern of lax content moderation, declaring that Facebook and Google were “once again failing to enforce their own rules.”
 (Neither Meta nor Google responded to requests for comment.)

-The report caught the attention of House Judiciary Committee Chairman Jerry Nadler, D-N.Y., who, in February, issued a letter to Meta demanding transparency over its abortion-related advertisement standards.
-Nadler also called out the company for reportedly circulating anti-abortion disinformation while, at the same time, blocking accurate medical information about the procedure.
-The congressman cited cybersecurity research that pointed to a larger pattern in which “regularly circulating misinformation ‘confers a significant advantage’ in ‘outperforming non-misinformation sources'” on Facebook, noting that the disparity is reinforced by Meta’s tendency to restrict partisan content from centrist or left-leaning organizations without holding right-wing content to the same standards of accountability.
+The report caught the attention of House Judiciary Committee Chairman Jerry Nadler, who, in February, issued a letter to Meta demanding transparency over its abortion-related advertisement standards.
+Nadler, a Democrat from New York State, also called out the company for reportedly circulating anti-abortion disinformation while also blocking accurate medical information about the procedure.
+The congressperson cited cybersecurity research that pointed to a larger pattern in which “regularly circulating misinformation ‘confers a significant advantage’ in ‘outperforming non-misinformation sources'” on Facebook, noting that the disparity is reinforced by Meta’s tendency to restrict partisan content from centrist or left-leaning organizations without holding right-wing content to the same standards of accountability.

 The algorithmic over-performance of anti-abortion propaganda isn’t limited to Facebook.
-Across today’s online ecosystem, abortion-related search queries surface as much or more anti-abortion content than they do reliable, medically-sound information.
+Across today’s online ecosystem, abortion-related search queries surface as much or more anti-abortion content than they do reliable, medically sound information.
 Last year, a team of public health researchers published a study in PLOS One on the clinical accuracy and practicality of the top five, text-based educational webpages surfaced by a Google search for “abortion pills.”
 They found that four of the five top search results were sites they deemed to be low quality.

 The prevalence of inaccurate information is a huge contributor to widespread confusion surrounding the legality and accessibility of abortions.
 In a 2018 survey of Americans seeking self-abortion information via Google, Guttmacher Institute researchers found that one-third of respondents either didn’t know whether abortion was legal in their state or explicitly thought it was illegal.
 More than half of respondents were not sure if there was a healthcare facility within 50 miles of their home where they could obtain the procedure, which a Guttmacher policy expert attributed to a dearth of reliable information online.

-Disinformation also fuels stigma, says Betsy Pleasants, a doctoral candidate in public health at the University of California, Berkeley School and the lead author of the PLOS One study.
+Disinformation also fuels stigma, says Betsy Pleasants, a doctoral candidate in public health at UC Berkeley’s School of Public Health and the lead author of the PLOS One study.
 If Roe v.
 Wade is overturned and the legal landscape of abortion is dramatically altered across the country, Pleasants says that the internet will only become “an even more important tool in people’s abortion decisions and experiences”—an all-too-rare avenue for creating new channels of information-sharing and abortion support.

 “Tech companies have a responsibility”